midprogramjsck/Chef-It-Up/README.md

 - [x] User can create a profile and sign-in
 - [x] User can remain logged in and logout
-- [ ] User can scroll through various cuisines and select the preferred recipe
+- [x] User can scroll through various recipes and select the preferred recipe
 - [ ] User can save recipes to their profile that they favorite
 - [ ] User can rate and leave reviews, as well as read reviews